aabiddanda/aabiddanda.github.io/_posts/2015-07-15-stats-with-awk.markdown

 <p>
 <strong>EDIT:</strong>

-Using the <strong> <a href="https://cran.r-project.org/web/packages/data.table/index.html">data.table</a></strong> package in R yields times that are close to the implementation above with <strong><a href="http://invisible-island.net/mawk/">mawk</a></strong> but you get more summary statistics.
+Using the <strong> <a href="https://cran.r-project.org/web/packages/data.table/index.html">data.table</a></strong> package in R yields times that are close (but still not as fast) to the implementation above with <strong><a href="http://invisible-island.net/mawk/">mawk</a></strong> but you get more summary statistics.
 The function is below:

 {% highlight bash tabsize=2 %}